-Ā Ages Regional Meets are for skaters aged 4-9 years old.
-Clubs may host racing groups for older novice skaters at their discretion, but the racing should be at a separate time from the 4-9 year old races so that the day does not become too long for the 4-9 year olds.
+Ages Regional Meets are for skaters aged 4-8 years old.
+Clubs may host racing groups for older novice skaters at their discretion, but if the schedule is long, the racing for these novice skaters should be at a separate time from the 4-8 year old races so that the day does not become too long for the 4-8 year olds.
 Time allotted 2-4 hours Number of participants 30-60 skaters Warm-ups Off-ice warmups can be considered to save ice time for racing.
 This provides a learning opportunity for young skaters to practice off-ice warm up routines.
 On-ice warmups could be considered if time allows.
 Seeding Skaters should be seeded on their 200m time.
 Distances The fastest group(s) should race: 200m x 2 and 400m x1.
 A longer distance (i.e. 600m or 800m) could be added if time allows.
 The next fastest group(s) should race: 200m x 2 and 300m x 1.
 A longer distance (i.e. 400m or 600m) could be added if time allows.
 The next fastest group(s) should race: 200m x2 and 100m x 1.
 A longer distance (i.e. 300 or 400m) could be added if time allows.
 The youngest or slowest groups should race: 200m x2 and 100m x2.
 A 50m race could also be considered in lieu of the recommended distances.
+Tade could also be considered in field of the recommended distances.
 Additional distances, special events, team events or technical training can be added as time allows.
 See Appendix A for suggestions.
 Racing Format A super final format with consistent groups, rather than heat-final format, should be used.
-Ladder racing can also be considered (see format below chart) Number of 3-5 events is ideal, but will depend on number of skaters and available ice distances/events time.
+Ladder racing can also be considered (see format below) Number of 3-5 events is ideal, but will depend on number of skaters and available ice distances/events time.
 The number of events should be maximized based on ice time available.
 Recording Excel spreadsheet or Google Sheet to record finishing times.
-Awards Every skater will receive a Regional Racing Program ribbon, prize or sticker from SSO.
+Awards Every skater will receive a Regional Racing Program ribbon or prize or sticker from SSO.
 Clubs can provide additional awards at their discretion.